dylan-lang/opendylan/documentation/getting-started/source/editopt.rst

 If you right-click when the cursor is in a method name, the shortcut menu also contains tracing commands and breakpoint manipulation commands.
-For details about these shortcut commands, see `See Breakpoint options <debug.htm#23683>`_.
+For details about these shortcut commands, see :ref:`breakpoint-options`.

-Breakpoint commands are also available if you right-click when your mouse pointer is over the leftmost column of the editor window (see `See Breakpoint options <debug.htm#23683>`_).
-Underscores in the leftmost column indicate lines where you could add a breakpoint (see ` <editopt.htm#43811>`_).
+Breakpoint commands are also available if you right-click when your mouse pointer is over the leftmost column of the editor window (see :ref:`breakpoint-options`).
+Underscores in the leftmost column indicate lines where you could add a breakpoint (see :ref:`editor-window-with-reversi`).

 .. index:: Compile Selection editor command

 Using the editor for interactive development
 ============================================

-You will recall from `See An example interaction with Reversi <debug.htm#33511>`_ that we were able to change the shapes of the Reversi game pieces while the application was running simply by providing new definitions in the interactor.
+You will recall from :ref:`example-interaction-reversi` that we were able to change the shapes of the Reversi game pieces while the application was running simply by providing new definitions in the interactor.
 Now imagine that you were developing the Reversi application and wanted to interact with it as you coded the sources.
 The Open Dylan editor allows you to compile pieces of your code and see the results in the running application by using **Project > Compile Selection**.

 In the following example we interact with the Reversi application from an editor window opened on one of the Reversi sources.